swcarpentry/training-course/curriculum.md

     5. Assign a concept map activity.
     6. Look for patterns of error in student work.
 2. Methods to Activate Accurate Prior Knowledge
-    1. Use exercises to generate students&#8217; prior knowledge.
+    1. Use exercises to generate students' prior knowledge.
     2. Explicitly link new material to knowledge from previous courses.
     3. Explicitly link new material to prior knowledge from your own course.
-    4. Use analogies and examples that connect to students&#8217; everyday knowledge.
+    4. Use analogies and examples that connect to students' everyday knowledge.
     5. Ask students to reason on the basis of relevant prior knowledge.
 3. Methods to Address Insufficient Prior Knowledge
     1. Identify the prior knowledge you expect students to have.